 Price/Sales = Net Margin x Price/Earnings

-The following graph shows how Netflix’s Sustainable Return (blue) and Total Return (green) have developed over time.
-The dotted blue line shows where Sustainable Return would go if it grows at 20% p.a. for 7 years:
+The following graph shows how Apple’s Sustainable Return (blue) and Total Return (green) have developed over time.
+The dotted blue line shows where Sustainable Return would go at a rate 9% p.a. (real) for 7 years:

 Profitability is a most important driver of sustainable return over time – it determines the trajectory.
 A profit can be returned to shareholders in the form of Yield or reinvested in the business for organic per-share Growth.
 Yield and Growth are the two constituents of Sustainable Return.
 Absent consistent profits, few businesses can deliver high Sustainable Return over long periods of time.
-Netflix has been consistently profitable since 2004, so no problems there at face-value.
+No problems here for Apple.

 Financial Strength is the second most important driver of Sustainable Return over time.
 It doesn’t say much about the trajectory, but it says a lot about the riskiness of the business and the probability of a sudden, steep decline in Sustainable Return should the business run into financial difficulty.